whiprandolph/bestseller/Part 2 - Why Are We So Lost/07 - Why Are People So Selfish.md

 ## Chapter 7: Why Are People So Selfish?

-Elders in every healthy culture I've studied consistently train children to be generous, and to see selfishness as a threat to their way of life.
+Elders in every healthy nation I've studied consistently train children to be generous, and to see selfishness as a threat to their way of life.

 Sioux man Sitting Bull said, "Love of possessions is a disease,"[xxx-indian heroes and great chieftains|sitting bull] and Sioux man Ohiyesa described his upbringing: "I was trained to be a warrior and a hunter, and not to care for money or possessions, but to be in the broadest sense a public servant."[xxx-from deep woods to civilization|the way opens] Potawatomi woman Robin Kimmerer described how traditional Potawatomi elders would tell their children scary stories of what might happen if they act selfishly, and if selfishness were allowed to take hold in their society.[xxx-braiding sweetgrass|windigo footprints]

-When one or a few people act selfishly, the culture can respond by helping them feel comfortable sharing again, or if necessary, evict them if they continue to behave selfishly.
+When one or a few people act selfishly, the nation can respond by helping them feel comfortable sharing again, or if necessary, evict them if they continue to behave selfishly.

 But what happens when a ruling class forces laws on the rest, protecting their own wealth at all costs and forbidding people from standing for what's right?
 What happens when selfishness is allowed to fester, and people can no longer maintain a way of life based on sharing?